Chart Color Schemes

 Cecil Hills features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 90.7% of all households, including 58.2% couples with children, 17.6% couples without children, and 14.1% single parent families.
-Non-family households comprise the remaining 9.3%, with lone person households at 8.4% and group households making up 0.6%.
-The median household size is 3.6 people, which is larger than the Greater Sydney average of 3.4.
+Family households constitute 90.7 percent of all households, including 58.2 percent couples with children, 17.6 percent couples without children, and 14.1 percent single parent families.
+Non-family households make up the remaining 9.3 percent, with lone person households at 8.4 percent and group households comprising 0.6 percent of the total.
+The median household size is 3.6 people, larger than the Greater Sydney average of 3.4.

 Frequently Asked Questions - Households